-There is a myriad of things to do alone in Miami, the problem will be prioritizing!
+There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

-Avid solo travelers will probably say that the solo travel experience is not so much about the destination, but that you really enjoy exploring as a solo traveler!
+Avid solo travelers will probably say that the solo travel experience is not so much about the destination but that you really enjoy exploring new places in your own company as a solo traveler.

 Can You Have Fun In Miami Alone?